How do you choose the best rug color for your room?

 Formal Color Tones and Patterns

-The right area rug can make or break a room.
-When you select an area rug for your space, the rug will act as an anchor to other elements in the room.
+The right color of an area rug can make or break a room.
+When you place an area rug in your space, the rug's color and pattern will act as an anchor to other elements in the room.

 Muted Color Tones Create Serenity